University of Botswana: Faculty of Social Science

 A number of programmes at the certificate, diploma, degree, and masters levels are offered by the Faculty of Social Sciences.
 Students admitted into the BA programme are allowed, with the permission of the heads of department, to pursue a combined major in two subjects from departments within the faculty as well as selected departments in other faculties.
 Degree programmes offered in the faculty include Bachelor of Law, Bachelor of Social Sciences, Bachelor of Social Work, and Master of Public Administration, as well as Bachelor of Arts in Criminal Justice Studies.

 School of Medicine

 The Bachelor of Medicine Bachelor of Surgery (MBBS) professional degree is a five-year programme.
 The first two years follow an integrated Problem Based Learning approach.
 The last three years are clinically structured providing the opportunity to practice in the hospital and community.

 A modern building complex, erected on the main university campus to house the medical school was completed in 2012.
 A 450-bed academic teaching hospital was completed in 2014.
 On average, a total of 50 medical undergraduates are admitted to the MBBS programme annually.

+Global Partnerships

+The University of Botswana maintains numerous global partnerships to facilitate research cooperation and study exchanges.
+International exchange partners include: